Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Oh, those wondrous little beings.
 They invent ballgames on the spot, run through the house, and like to splash toys in water—especially when there's real fish in it!
 That's right; kids are a whole danger unto themselves when it comes to keeping your aquarium safe.

 This is not to say that children are being mean on purpose.
 Most need to be taught that fish require gentle handling that excludes too much noise and movement.

 A Natural Curiosity

 Tips to Prevent Child-Related Incidents

-- If necessary, place the aquarium in a locked room children cannot access
+- If necessary, place the aquarium in a locked room that children cannot access.

 High Traffic Zones

 Alright, by now the kids know that fish are not dogs.
 They understand that this type of pet doesn't like humans who make a fuss.
 This rule counts for grownups too.
 Aquariums may look stunning at the entrance of a classy restaurant, but those fish experience extreme stress.
 There's way too much sound and movement going on.
 Similarly, one might want to use a tank to beautify a certain area in the home, but too often these are high-traffic areas.

 There's a very simple rhythm with fish.
 When stress levels reach a certain point, even those famously tough guppies will clock out.
 This doesn't mean that you must never go near them.
 When they call a quiet corner home, like in a study or their own room, then the occasional feeding and viewing won't cause too much stress.

 Hands down, the best way to avoid any effort is to pick the right place before setting up an aquarium!
 However, not all is lost should one realize that the kitchen is not the best place for that fifty-gallon tank with its 2000-member shoal of tetras.
 Just lessen the water to reduce the weight and carefully transport it to the new site.
 The water change shouldn't be too drastic as this could have a negative impact on your fish, especially if there's still chlorine in it.